 This book has been 70 years in the making!
 I just didn’t realize it until I entered these alphabet characters on my computer screen to form the words you are now reading.
 For me, my Earliest Passion was unquestionably Music.
 From the moment I was given an old trumpet in the fourth grade at Francis Parker #23 School in Rochester, New York, I sensed a change in my young life.
 A freedom to explore, if you will.
 A natural ability that seemed to take over my every thought and dream.

 That earliest passion flourished throughout my high school years, introducing me to Musical experiences I could never have imagined as an eight-year old.
 In the many years since, Music has taken me in different directions, all of them positive.
-No, this book is not meant to be my memoir.
-But along the way I might make reference to those directions in an indirect way.
+Along the way I might make reference to those directions in an indirect way.
 Sometimes even in a direct way, as you’ll soon realize.
-You see, about a year ago I embarked on a new Musical project, rooted in events that transpired some 40 years ago:
+You see, in 2017 I embarked on a new Musical project, rooted in events that transpired some 40 years before:

 “Our Earliest Passions Shape Our Future”